8 Worker Misclassification Tips to Set Your Enterprise Up for Success

 6. Keep Good Records

 Keeping track of all records related to independent contractors your company has engaged is an important part of worker classification.
-Records help to support the case for a worker’s independent contractor status.
+Records help support the case for a worker’s independent contractor status.
 Keep items that support proof of self-employment on file.
 These records can include a business or professional license, insurance certificates, or business cards.
-You’ll also want to keep track of 1099 forms, independent contractor agreements, checks, cash payments, or bank statements, tax reports and income tax returns, payroll records, financial statements, etc. in the case of an audit.
+You’ll also want to keep track of artifacts like 1099 forms, independent contractor agreements, checks, cash payments, bank statements, tax reports and income tax returns, payroll records, and financial statements that you can provide in the event of an audit.

 How to Avoid a Worker Misclassification Audit